loicmolinari/flupke/README.md

 $ make install INSTALL_ROOT=$INSTALL_DIRECTORY
 ```

-The Quicken repository provides a script allowing to test the uninstalled compiled binaries:
+The Quicken repository provides a script to test the uninstalled compiled binaries, which happens to be very useful for development too.

 ```
 $ qmake